rauljavierre/lab2-big-ws/README.md

 ```
 {
     "data": {
+        "getTranslationRequest": {
+            "resultCode": 404,
+            "translation": "",
-        "getTranslationRequest": "Sorry, but we can't translate 'Hallo, my naam is Raúl en ek is 21 jaar oud' from AFRIKAANS to SPANISH"
+            "errorMsg": "Sorry, but we can't translate 'Hallo, my naam is Raúl en ek is 21 jaar oud' from AFRIKAANS to SPANISH"
+        }
     }
 }
 ```